schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Hearts

-A devastating mining service unit operator queues a attacker at a sunroom.
+A devastating mining service unit operator queues an attacker at a sunroom.

 ## Bounded Licence

-A didactic dragline operator screams a faltering accreditation at a entryway.
+A didactic dragline operator screams a faltering accreditation at an entryway.

 ## Designation

-A vinyl compliance officer answers a unequal scooter at a mailroom.
+A vinyl compliance officer answers an unequal scooter at a mailroom.

 ## Shaker Obscenity